 Since starting AIP that has changed, and seafood has become an important part of my weekly menu.
 And honestly, I’m kicking myself.
 It’s so quick and easy to make – this recipe takes just 20 minutes.

 I discovered the key to getting it to not stick to the pan was using a high heat oil, coconut (which also adds great flavor) and not letting the pan get too hot.
 It only takes about 3 or 4 minutes per side and when it flakes, it’s done.
-It’s much easier than mastering the art of sautéing a chicken breast without it sticking to the pan, and a breeze compared to cooking a steak to the perfect doneness.
+I’m also excited to try air fryer cod.

 One thing I really like about wild Alaskan cod is it’s texture & flavor, particularly when thinking about fish tacos.
-It’s firm, yet flakes nicely without falling apart, which happens with some other varieties like tilapia.
-You want that perfect bite of fish, mango salsa and avocado all at once!
+It’s firm, yet flakes nicely without falling apart.
+You get that perfect bite of fish, mango salsa and avocado all at once!